Jacek Yerka: Life as an artist

 Yerka began working full-time as an artist in 1980.
 He had several contracts with galleries in Warsaw and also worked for commissions.
 He cites Hieronymus Bosch, Pieter Bruegel, Cagliostro, Jan van Eyck, and Hugo van der Goes as formative influences on his work.
 His subject matter ranges from odd beasts to whimsical landscapes incorporating extraordinary architecture, and includes imagery gleaned from his childhood, such as his grandmother's kitchen.
-Says Yerka, "For me, the 1950s were a kind of Golden Age ...
+Says Yerka, "For me, the 1950s were a kind of golden age ...
 If I were, for instance, to paint a computer, it would definitely have a pre-war aesthetic to it."

-In 1990, Yerka received a contract with Hollywood producer Renee Daalder to design figures, monster-machines and surreal landscapes for the science fiction film Strawberry fields.
+In 1990, Yerka received a contract with Hollywood producer Renee Daalder to design figures, monster-machines and surreal landscapes for the science fiction film Strawberry fields, based on the Beatles song of the same name.
 The film planned to combine both Yerka's work with songs from the Beatles and Yerka participated in the first stage of its production.
-Work typically progresses from a graphite sketch, to crayon drawing, then a pastel com, and finally an acrylic painting.
+His work typically progresses from a graphite sketch, to crayon drawing, then a pastel com, and finally an acrylic painting.

 Yerka solicits input on developing works from his wife and four daughters.